kubetail-org/kubetail/README.md

 ## Access

 There are several ways to access the kubetail dashboard once the kubetail application is running in your cluster.
 For simplicity, we recommend using `kubectl proxy` if your kubetail deployment is using `auth-mode: cluster` and the `kubectl auth-proxy` plugin if it's using `auth-mode: token`.
+If using the [Helm chart](https://github.com/kubetail-org/helm/tree/main) it has support for ingress and that is the preferred method of access.

 ### Option 1: kubectl proxy